 1. Meet with the General Manager

-You will meet with a Facility Manager and she or he will give you a resident agreement to complete, once you have been offered and accepted a place at one of our residences.
+You will meet with the homes General Manager and she or he will give you a resident agreement to complete, once you have been offered and accepted a place at one of our residences.

 2. The Resident Agreement